Home

 Preventing Loss and Damage of Your Tradeshow Booth Display:

-If any exhibit items (including improperly labeled boxes and crates) are left behind, they will be "forced."
+If any exhibit items (including improperly labeled cases, boxes and crates) are left behind, they will be "forced."
 When an item is forced, it is sent to the event contractor’s warehouse for storage until the exhibitor has made proper arrangements for it to be "delivered out" or returned.

 It is important to oversee the movement of your items from your exhibit space to the loading dock to placement on your shipping company’s truck.
 Keep a camera handy so you can document any damage to your tradeshow booth display caused from mishandling by the drayage contractor.